marcguery/varif/README.md

 As a result, fixed variant can either have the first and the third percentage equal to 0 (fixed reference in the population) or the second and the fourth equal to 0 (fixed variant in the population).

-Differentially prevalent variants can either have the first and the fourth percentages different from 0, or the second and the third  percentages different from 0 (variant present in at least one sample from one group and absent from at least one sample from the other group).
+Differentially distributed variants can either have the first and the fourth percentages different from 0, or the second and the third  percentages different from 0 (variant present in at least one sample from one group and absent from at least one sample from the other group).

 Percentages within each group do not add up to 100 when there are samples that could not be genotyped (because of insufficient depth or a mixed variant).